Data Assets and Targets - Overview

 • Scanning

-• Version - Version of the Agent
+• Version - Version of the Agent being used to scan this specific Target type.

 • More options (3 vertical dots) - View Target Details, Assign a Policy to an Agent, Manage Agent Tags, Gather Data, or Manage Permissions.